Inflammatory Joint Disease Models

 |Plant-based compounds||Body Weights||Histology/IHC|

-Our scientist are ready to assist you with your preclinical Rheumatoid arthritis study.
+Our scientists stand ready to assist with your preclinical Rheumatoid Arthritis studies.
 Together we can research this chronic, systemic disease that manifests itself mainly as a disabling destruction of the synovial joints of the hands and feet.

-We also know joint destruction is induced by dysregulated immune activation of both the innate and adaptive immune responses resulting in alterations in the synovium, cartilage and bone.
+In RA, joint destruction is induced by dysregulated immune activation of both the innate and adaptive immune responses, resulting in alterations in the synovium, cartilage and bone.
 The normal joint has a thin synovial lining (intimal lining layer), 1-3 cells thick.
 Beneath this is a sub-lining layer of connective tissue scattered with immune cells, blood vessels and nerve cells.
 Together these layers form the synovium, which produces the synovial fluid that serves to lubricate the joint.

-Our scientists are readily available to discuss your efficacy study needs of the Rheumatoid arthritis disease.
-Contact a scientist to discuss an efficacy study in one of our preclinical models of Rheumatoid Arthritis today.
+Our scientists are readily available to discuss your efficacy study needs for Rheumatic disease such as RA.
+Contact us today to discuss an efficacy study in one of our preclinical models of Rheumatoid Arthritis.